-ANNUAL RESULTS FOR THE YEAR ENDED 31 MARCH 2020
+ANNUAL RESULTS FOR THE YEAR ENDED 31 MARCH 2021

-iEnergizer, the technology services and media solutions leader for the digital age, reports annual results for the year ended March 31, 2020 with continued high revenue and margin growth generating a substantial return.
-This strong performance gives the Board confidence to continue the progressive dividend policy and propose a 8.4 pence final dividend payment to shareholders, representing a total dividend payment of 13.6 pence, a 31% increase compared to 2019.
+iEnergizer, the technology services and media solutions leader for the digital age, reports annual results for the year ended March 31, 2021 with continued revenue and margin growth generating a substantial return and exceeding management expectations during the worst pandemic in living memory.
+Improved results in a full 12 months of pandemic are testament to staff and management in the most testing of years.
+This strong performance, together with the recurring nature and longevity of contracts, gives the Board confidence to continue the progressive dividend policy and propose a 8.4p final dividend payment to shareholders, representing a total dividend payment of 14.12p, a 4% increase compared to 2020.